 Instructions

-- In a large bowl whisk together salt, flour, sugar and baking powder, make a well in the centre and add egg, egg yolk and butter (cubed), mix together (you can also use a food processor, pulse until dough just starts to come together), remove dough to a flat surface and knead until it becomes a soft dough, wrap in plastic and refrigerate for 30 minutes.
+- In a large bowl whisk together the flour, salt, sugar and baking powder, make a well in the centre and add the egg, egg yolk and butter (cubed), mix together (you can also use a food processor, pulse until dough just starts to come together).
+Move the dough to a flat surface and gently knead until it becomes a soft dough, wrap in plastic and refrigerate for 30 minutes.

-- Remove dough from fridge, roll 3/4 of the dough into 1/8 inch thickness to fill pie plate, the remaining dough roll and you can use a small cookie cutter to make cutouts or make strips for the top of the crostata.
+- The remaining dough, roll and using a small cookie cutter make cutouts or make strips for the top of the crostata (lattice style)

 LEMON FILLING

-- In a medium pot whisk together sugar, egg yolks, egg , lemon zest, lemon juice and cooled melted butter, place on low heat and heat whisking constantly until mixture thickens (this can take a while, so be patient and do not raise the heat) (should be thick enough to coat a spoon really well, once it starts to thicken it will thicken very quickly, so be careful not to burn).
+- In a medium pot whisk together the sugar, egg yolk, eggs, lemon zest, lemon juice and cooled melted butter, place on low heat and heat whisking constantly until mixture thickens (this can take a while, so be patient and do not raise the heat) (should be thick enough to coat a spoon really well, once it starts to thicken it will thicken very quickly, so be careful not to burn it).

-- Remove from heat, and fill prepared crostata dough, top with cutouts or strips, brush lightly with milk and bake for approximately 30 minutes, after 15-20 minutes you may have to cover around the top of pie crust as it tends to brown quickly.
+- Remove the pot from the heat, and pour into the prepared crostata dough, top with the cutouts or strips, brush the dough lightly with milk and bake for approximately 30 minutes, after 15-20 minutes you may have to cover around the top of pie crust as it tends to brown quickly, or see notes below for more tips.
 Let cool completely before serving.
 Enjoy!

 Sounds delish!